Samuobe/LibreRecall/README.md

 # LibreRecall

+ATTENTION!!!
+This version has been discontinued and is no longer in development.
+For an updated and improved version, please use LibreRecall II: https://github.com/Samuobe/LibreRecall-II

 ![logo](https://github.com/IlNonoP/LibreRecall/assets/172937845/798030f6-af36-4c81-bf69-e86b3ee37ab2)

 Hello!
 This is an alternative for Linux to Microsoft Recall!
 This project was born because OpenRecall didn't work for me (https://github.com/openrecall/openrecall)